 - Create a Brand Awareness Campaign for Facebook & Instagram

 During the first month of your brand awareness campaign, it is important to consider the ramping period.
-The campaign begins gathering data about the prospective audience you’re targeting and which of your ads work best across each channel.
+The campaign begins by gathering data about the prospective audience you’re targeting and which of your ads work best across each channel.
 The campaign then applies those learnings to find the best prospective audiences and tunes your performance toward achieving your goal to drive new engaged users.

 All campaigns have a ramping period of 2 - 4 weeks so it is important to allow time for the campaign to learn.